 Southwest facing front doors in Texas take a real beating from the sun and elements, mine especially!
 Every year I would lightly sand and add several coats of stain sealant (1 product).
-Over time this really began to build up and not look as neat as I would like.
+Over time this began to build up and not look as neat and clean as I would like.
 Because it was easier to hide this with a darker stain, I eventually wound up with a very dark door that was badly in need of a complete refinishing.
-I looked into purchasing a new front door and WOW, they are expensive!
-I am so glad I went to the work to restore mine.
+I did look into purchasing a new front door, but they are quite expensive and there was still a lot of “life” left in my old door.
+In the end, I am so glad I went to the work to restore mine.

 2.)
 Then I attempted a stripping product, Citristrip.
 This is all natural and can be used indoors with no ventilation, it smells like oranges.